licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 _Redux family:_

-- _Pros:_ Predictable one-state changing at no cost of tracking any state-changing logics and predictable multi-state changing at limited cost of tracking reducers/slices and actions.
+- _Pros:_ Predictable one-state changing without tracking logics in any function bodies and predictable multi-state changing at limited cost of tracking involved reducers/slices in function bodies of actions.
-- _Cons:_ (1) High coupling between reducers and their actions.
+- _Cons:_ (1) High coupling between reducers/slices and their actions.
 (2) Incomplete modularization by default.
 - _Sum-up_: Predictable states changing at limited cost of only tracking multi-state changing logics but at high overall cost of development.

 _Recoil:_

-- _Pros:_ (1) Predictable states changing at limited cost of tracking state-changing hooks.
+- _Pros:_ (1) Predictable states changing at limited cost of tracking invoked set calls in function bodies of state-changing hooks.
 (2) Nestability of Recoil roots.
 - _Cons:_ (1) Handling asynchronousness burdens.
 (2) Naming unique keys for states.
 - _Sum-up:_ Predictable states changing at limited cost of tracking state-changing logics as well as at extra cost of handling asynchronousness burdens and naming unique keys for states.

 _MobX:_

-- _Pros:_ (1) Predictable states changing at limited cost of tracking store methods.
+- _Pros:_ (1) Predictable states changing at limited cost of tracking changed store properties in function bodies of store methods.
 (2) The app domain being clearing split.
 - _Cons:_ A strong understanding of MobX's subscription mechanism needed.
 - _Sum-up:_ Predictable states changing at limited cost of tracking state-changing logics as well as at extra cost of correctly using the subscription mechanism.

 _Zustand:_

-- _Pros:_ Predictable one-state changing at no cost of tracking any state-changing logics and predictable multi-state changing at limited cost of tracking store functions and multi-state changing hooks.
+- _Pros:_ Predictable one-state changing without tracking logics in any function bodies and predictable multi-state changing at limited cost of tracking invoked store functions in function bodies of multi-state changing hooks and multi-state changing hooks.
 - _Cons:_ (1) High coupling between stores and their multi-state changing hooks.
 (2) Incomplete modularization by default.
 (3) No strong support is provided for data deriving and initial states assigning.
 - _Sum-up:_ Predictable states changing at limited cost of only tracking multi-state changing logics but at a bit high overall cost of development.

 _Jotai:_

-- _Pros:_ (1) Predictable states changing at limited cost of tracking state-changing hooks.
+- _Pros:_ (1) Predictable states changing at limited cost of tracking invoked set calls in function bodies of state-changing hooks.
 (2) Nestability of Jotai store providers.
 - _Cons:_ Not much.
 - _Sum-up:_ Predictable states changing at limited cost of tracking state-changing logics.

 _Valtio:_

-- _Pros:_ Predictable states changing at limited cost of tracking state-changing hooks.
+- _Pros:_ Predictable states changing at limited cost of tracking changed state proxies in function bodies of state-changing hooks.
 - _Cons:_ (1) Incomplete modularization by default.
 (2) No strong support is provided for initial states assigning.
 - _Sum-up:_ Predictable states changing at limited cost of tracking state-changing logics as well as at extra cost of resolving incomplete modularization.